LeedsCC/Helm-PHR-Generator/README.md

 If any errors occur during generator work you should repeat generator command.

+# Updating of features

+This sub-generator updates all files, which linked theme features with Core.
+These files are located in **src/components/theme/components/** :
+- ExtraPlugins.js (features, which are imported from **<App />** in Core);
+- TopHeaderButtons.js (features, which are imported from **<TopHeader />** in Core).

+If any errors occur during generator work you should repeat generator command.

 # Environment

 Before installing the Generator, you will need the following: